mwaykole/O/README.md

 # Install queue management and auto-scaling operators together
 # (cert-manager will be automatically installed as Kueue dependency)
-rhoshift --kueue --keda
+rhoshift --kueue Managed --keda

 # Install complete ML/AI stack with queue management
-rhoshift --rhoai --kueue --keda --rhoai-channel=stable --rhoai-image=<image>
+rhoshift --rhoai --kueue Managed --keda --rhoai-channel=stable --rhoai-image=quay.io/rhoai/rhoai-fbc-fragment:rhoai-2.25-nightly

+# Show summary of all supported operators and their versions
+rhoshift --summary

 # Install only cert-manager for other uses
 rhoshift --cert-manager